CaptainCrowbar/crow/docs/string.md

 based on line feed characters only.
 The `mode` argument determines how columns are counted.

-In modes other than `units`, this will throw `std::invalid_argument` if invalid UTF-8 encoding is encountered, or if the input position is not on a code point boundary.
+In modes other than `units`, this will throw `UnicodeError` if invalid UTF-8 encoding is encountered, or if the input position is not on a code point boundary.

 ## Type functions